 Housekeeping work is important to ensure the team's capability to deliver on roadmap work.
 But if priorities and focus are unclear, or the team is fighting fires, it can be easy to get lost in the weeds of ad hoc work.

-If the work log is bottom-heavy with lots of of reactive work (eg. bugs and tasks) try to correct the course by focusing more on high-impact stories and epics.
+If the work log is bottom-heavy with lots of reactive work (eg. bugs and tasks), try to correct the course by focusing more on high-impact stories and epics.

-Is there a lot of bugs fixing work, and work that's not linked to any issues?
+Is there a lot of bug-fixing work, and work that's not linked to any issues?

 Multitasking and days without progress